 Scoring the Life Aquatic

-In Guillermo del Toro’s “The Shape of Water,” everything becomes an aquatic metaphor in this 1962 love story between a mute night janitor named Eliza (Sally Hawkins) and a majestic aquatic creature (Doug Jones) who cannot speak.
+In Guillermo del Toro’s “The Shape of Water,” everything becomes an aquatic metaphor in this 1962 love story between a mute night janitor named Elisa (Sally Hawkins) and a majestic aquatic creature (Doug Jones) who cannot speak.

 “Guillermo’s opening the door to a fairy tale and I tried to figure out how I could bring the audience into that world and capture the sound of water, the sound of impossible love, the sound of danger, the sound of torture,” said Oscar-winner Desplat (“The Grand Budapest Hotel”).

 The composer found a haunting melody that plays like waves, orchestrated in a way that evokes the sensation of being underwater.
-The composer first focused on the opening scene, which he described as an underwater dream, a “Once Upon a Time,” introducing Eliza floating serenely.
+The composer first focused on the opening scene, which he described as an underwater dream, a “Once Upon a Time,” introducing Elisa floating serenely.

 “It’s a musical and the music sings for them.
 It’s a way of communicating and is in the DNA of the film,” Desplat said.
 “It starts very gently and grows…not just in little streams but in wider, deeper territory.
 Piano, piano, 12 flutes, La Bella strings, my whistle, an accordion, which would become the instruments of the characters.
 The whistle represents Eliza and the accordion the creature.”

-Even in scoring a suspenseful action sequence for Eliza’s heist of the sparkling river god, the composer went unconventional.
+Even in scoring a suspenseful action sequence for Elisa’s heist of the sparkling river god, the composer went unconventional.
 “For the first time in the score, I brought in some South American instruments: percussions, bongos, congas.
 I wanted a South American vibe to appear discreetly, and also remind us of the many scores from the early ’60s.”

 The love vibe extended to Desplat’s reworking of the pop standard, “You’ll Never Know,” for which he enlisted opera star Renée Fleming.
 She recorded a jazz version that he arranged and recorded later with the London Symphony Orchestra.
 “Strangely enough,” admitted Desplat, “if I look back, I didn’t write so many romantic, passionate love stories.”